 Table of Contents

-- Postinor 2 should not be used as a regular form of contraception, but only as an emergency option when other contraceptive methods have failed or were not used.
+- It is also important to remember that Postinor 2 should not be used as a regular form of contraception but only as an emergency option when other contraceptive methods have failed or were not used.

 In the same way, whether you engage in unprotected sex or experience contraceptive failure, the use of emergency contraception, such as Postinor-2, becomes an important option to prevent unintended pregnancies.